cdl-geneseo/geneseo-dictionary/M/Melon.md

 # Melon

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : Melon

 Created by  Unknown User (est1), last modified by  Unknown User (msc5) on Nov 19, 2012

 2006-12-11T10:25:41ZSValentineMelon [mel-uhn] n.
 Head. &quot;I've studied so hard, my melon hurts.&quot; Source: Dictionary of Geneseo English 1998 (Submitted by SValentine)As of 2012, 90% knew the word and 0% believed it to be of local origin.(Craft, G-M, 2012)